-We study fundamental and applied earth sciences relevant to capturing carbon dioxide directly from the atmosphere and durably storing it in geologic, bio-based and ocean reservoirs or in value-added products to create negative emissions.
-Nature-based solutions such as wetland restoration, for example, are an effective decarbonization solution to help mitigate climate change while providing ecosystem services to coastal communities.
-Our experts work to delineate the natural processes and management practices within wetlands that control carbon dynamics; and integrate environmental justice considerations, policy, and governance approaches to develop a framework and guidelines for incorporating coastal wetland restoration/conservation into local, state, and national adaptation plans.
+We study fundamental and applied earth sciences relevant to capturing carbon dioxide directly from the atmosphere and durably storing it in geologic, bio-based and ocean reservoirs or in value-added products to reduce emissions.
+Nature-based solutions such as wetland restoration, for example, are an effective solution to reduce emissions of gasses like methane while providing ecosystem services to coastal communities.
+Our experts study the management practices and natural processes that control wetland carbon dynamics; and integrate policy and governance approaches to develop a framework for incorporating coastal wetland restoration/conservation into local, state, and national adaptation plans.

 Additionally, EGD researchers are investigating suitable silica-based rocks for use as soil amendments on agricultural landscapes to speed up carbon dioxide absorption using enhanced rock-weathering technologies.
 They are also developing models to help operationalize enhanced weathering applications by investigating the physical, chemical and biological conditions that enhance weathering rates.

-They are also looking at how similar practices can reduce methane emissions in rice agriculture, and at how different amendments can impact soil water and plant dynamics.
+They are also looking at how similar practices can affect methane emissions in rice agriculture, and at how different amendments can impact soil water and plant dynamics.